mr-fretenborough/PL0-Parser/README.txt

 10: do expected.
 11: Relational operator expected.
-12: Right parenthesis missing.
-13: The preceding factor cannot begin with this symbol.
+12: Right parenthesis missing. x 13: The preceding factor cannot begin with this symbol.
 14: Number is too long.
 15: Identifier has already been declared.
 16: End expected
-17: Identifier expected after read
-18: Can only read to a var.
-19: Identifier expected after write
-20: Invalid symbol.
+x 17: Identifier expected after read x 18: Can only read to a var. x 19: Identifier expected after write x 20: Invalid symbol.
 21: Identifier is too long
 22: Identifier does not start with a letter